thomas-ayissi/workflow-group-4-correct-repo/students-bio/thomas-group4-bio.md

 ## Name

-:raised_hand: I am Thomas
+Hi :raised_hand: I am Thomas Ayissi.

-## Places where I have lived ?
+## Places where I have lived :grey_question:

 Born and raised in this (sad) world